zqfang/GSEApy/docs/gseapy_tutorial.rst

     PTX3

 Select the library you want to do enrichment analysis.
-For a view all avilable libraries, call
+For a view all avilable libraries,run

 .. code:: python

-   #call get_library_name(), it will print out all library names.
+   #s get_library_name(), it will print out all library names.
    import gseapy
    names = gseapy.get_library_name()
    print(names)